slinlee/slinlee.github.io/wedding.md

 </header>

-1. Book flights to Iceland.
+1. Book flights to Iceland ASAP.
 Share details with Slin.
-2. Book accommodations for July 1-2 in Reykjavik.
+2. Book accommodations for July 1-2 in Reykjavik by March 1, 2017.
-3. Book accommodations for July 3-4 in Hella.
+3. Book accommodations for July 3-4 in Hella by March 1, 2017.
 {:.major}